zakwiz/DiddyKongRacingAP/worlds/diddy_kong_racing/docs/setup_en.md

 ## Required Software/Files
 -   BizHawk:  [BizHawk Releases from TASVideos](https://tasvideos.org/BizHawk/ReleaseHistory)
-    -   Versions 2.9.1 and later are supported.
+    -   Only version 2.10 is supported.
     -   Detailed installation instructions for BizHawk can be found at the above link.
     -   Windows users must run the prereq installer first, which can also be found at the above link.
 -   Grab the latest release from https://github.com/zakwiz/DiddyKongRacingAP